-Medicare is health insurance provided by the federal government for people 65 and older, as well as for some disabled Americans.
-People over 65 who are eligible for Social Security or Railroad Retirement benefits automatically qualify for Medicare, along with their spouse.
-Medicare has different “parts” that serve different, sometimes complementary, purposes.
+Medicare.
+Medicare is the federal health insurance program for people 65 and older and some disabled Americans.
+It has different “parts” that serve different, sometimes complementary, purposes.

-- Medicare Part A covers inpatient care (such as hospital care), skilled nursing care, hospice care, and a limited scope of home care services.
-These services are free.
+Medicare Part A covers inpatient care (such as hospital care), skilled nursing care, hospice care, and a limited scope of home care services.

-For more information about Medicare and Medicaid visit www.cms.gov .
-Medicare information can also be found at www.medicare.gov .
-Visit www.healthcare.gov for full information about the changes made to Medicare and Medicaid under the Affordable Care Act.
+Find more information about Medicare and Medicaid at www.cms.gov and www.medicare.gov .
+Visit www.HealthCare.gov for full information about the changes made to Medicare and Medicaid under the Affordable Care Act.

 Other types of insurance

-Although health insurance covers some of the costs of cancer care, other costs are not covered.
+Although health insurance covers some of the costs of cancer care, it does not cover all the costs.
 Many of these additional expenses may be covered if you have purchased other types of insurance.

 Supplemental insurance.
-A supplemental insurance policy helps cover expenses not covered by your primary insurance or the costs you pay as part of your existing plan.
+A supplemental insurance policy helps cover expenses not covered by your primary insurance.
+Or, it may cover the costs you pay as part of your existing plan.
 This policy generally covers deductibles, co-insurance, co-payments, and other out-of-pocket expenses.
 It may also offer additional benefits, such as compensation for lost earnings due to missed work.

 Disability insurance.
 Disability insurance replaces income lost if you are unable to work due to a long-term illness or injury.
 Such coverage is often provided through your employer or government-sponsored programs, although individual policies are also available.